vishalbelsare/latigo/README.md

 Once latigo is in production, this section will guide you to how you can manage it.

 > NOTE: If you are a developer, maybe you will find the [Architecture](#architecture) and [Development](#development) sections of interest.

 > NOTE: If you want to deploy, please see [Deployment](#deployment) section.

-Latigo is largely data-driven both in configuration as well as operations.
-All parameters of the application can be ajusted via parameters in the configuration.
+Latigo is largely data-driven both in configuration as well as during operations.
+All parameters of the application can be adjusted via parameters in the configuration.
 This seciton outlines how you go about changing the parameters and what each parameter means.

 ### Change parameters